Take care out there!

 TRANSIT INFO

-NEW THIS YEAR: Columbia Area Transit (CAT) offers an annual Gorge Pass, which gets you to and from Portland, Multnomah Falls and Mt.
-Hood Meadows, and around the Gorge.
-The $40 pass includes unlimited use of the Columbia Gorge Express, all CAT fixed-route buses, and CAT’s Gorge-to-Mountain ski bus — plus discounts at some local hotels, restaurants and stores.
+Gorge Pass – Gorge Transit offers an annual Gorge Pass, which gets you to and from Portland, Multnomah Falls and around the Gorge.
+The $40 pass includes unlimited use of the Columbia Gorge Express, all Gorge fixed-route buses, and CAT’s Gorge-to-Mountain ski bus .

-Columbia Gorge Express – From Portland’s Gateway Transit Center to Multnomah Falls, Rooster Rock State Park (summers only), Cascade Locks and Hood River year-round.
-Columbia Gorge Express buses are equipped with wi-fi and bicycle racks.
+Columbia Gorge Express – From Portland’s Gateway Transit Center to Multnomah Falls, Cascade Locks and Hood River year-round.
+Columbia Gorge Express buses are equipped with bicycle racks.
 More info.

 HIKING INFO